Potential EV drivers are uncertain about the costs

-For instance, in the US, vehicle manufacturers are already required to pay a "gas guzzler" tax on the sale of cars with exceptionally low fuel economy like the Lamborghini and Bugatti mentioned above.
+For instance, in the US, vehicle manufacturers are already required to pay a "gas guzzler" tax on the sale of cars with exceptionally low fuel economy.
 Additionally, in some countries like the Netherlands, how much road tax you pay depends on the weight of your car as well as how much pollution it emits.

-If you purchase and install an AC charging station yourself, (or if you use the Level 1 cable that came with an EV upon purchase) you will typically pay the lowest price per kilowatt-hour (kWh)—the electric equivalent of a gallon or liter of fuel.
+Charging at home – either with the cable that came with your EV or a dedicated charging station – will let you take advantage of the lowest price per kilowatt-hour (kWh)—the electric equivalent of a gallon or liter of fuel.

-However, home charging is generally slower than public charging stations as the power output of a home is often lower.
-Check out this page for everything you need to know about charging an EV at home, including charging times at different kWh outputs, and the different charging station options available.
+However, home charging can be slower than public charging stations as the power output of a home is often lower.
+Check out our detailed article for everything you need to know about charging an EV at home, including charging times at different kWh outputs, and the different charging station options available.